 As each person arrived, we took them a couple at a time down into the blast freezer.
 You entered through a hatch in the deck, and down below it was cold, cold, cold.
 I had put a number of bottles of vodka into a basket right in front of the blast of the freezer.
-I stuck a thermometer through the cap in one of them, it registered minus forty degrees … I still have a picture of it around here somewhere.
+I stuck a thermometer through the cap in one of them, it registered minus thirty degrees … I still have a picture of it around here somewhere.
 [UPDATE—found the picture.
-You can see the red indication at minus forty]
+You can see the red indication.]

 Vodka at that temperature hardly has any taste, and the folks were in a hurry to get out of that damned freezing cold, so they’d drink it down straight like it was water … then we’d take them back out into the balmy tropical night.
 They’d get about ten steps across the Askoy deck, maybe somebody would pull them onto the dance floor, maybe not, but in either case, a few steps later, the combination of the initial freezing cold wind, the vodka, and the subsequent heat would make their knees wobbly and their eyeballs jiggle, and the Askoy Freezer Party got just that much merrier.
 The Yacht Club Bar eventually closed, and the bar guys and the Club office ladies joined the party.
 People kept arriving.
 Big Jenny showed up at three AM and shouted “Am I late?”

 “No, party just starting, girl!”
 We took her into the freezer and gave her a double shot, and indeed the party restarted when she came back out.